EmptyRave/EyeBombing/Eyebombing Pres.md

 ![Rubbish](https://github.com/EmptyRave/EyeBombing/blob/master/20161003_140048_(Custom).jpg "Rubbish")

 The image has a little more definition than the rest.
 The grass can be representing hair, however volatile it may be.
 There is two tissues to be the eyes and there is also the crisp packet representing the mouth.
+I have adjusted the rotation of the image and made the face a little more constrained in the sizing.

 ![Floor](https://github.com/EmptyRave/EyeBombing/blob/master/20161003_140232_(Custom).jpg "Floor")